-Staff finds that the conversion of the carport to a sunroom and the enclosure of the rear porch to add a sunroom are consistent with the guidelines and are appropriate for the structure on the secondary elevation.
+Staff finds that the enclosure of the rear porches to add a sunroom is consistent with the guidelines and is appropriate for the structure on the secondary elevation.
 The proposed windows on the sunrooms as well as the siding are to match the existing windows and the existing siding of the house.